lemire/FastPriorityQueue.js/README.md

 * `add(value)`: add an element into the queue; runs in `O(log n)` time.
 * `poll()`: remove and return the element on top of the heap (smallest element); runs in `O(log n)` time.
 If the priority queue is empty, the function returns `undefined`.
 * `remove(value)`: remove an element matching the provided value, if found, from the queue.
 The item is matched by using the queue's comparator.
 Returns `true` if the element is removed, `false` otherwise.
 * `removeOne(callback)`: execute the callback function for each item of the queue and remove the first item for which the callback will return true.
 Returns the removed item, or `undefined` if nothing is removed.
+The callback must be a pure function.
 * `removeMany(callback[, limit])`: execute the callback function for each item of the queue and remove each item for which the callback will return true, up to a max limit of removed items if specified or no limit if unspecified.
 Returns an array containing the removed items.
+The callback must be a pure function.
 * `replaceTop(value)`: `poll()` and `add(value)` in one operation.
 This is useful for [fast, top-k queries](http://lemire.me/blog/2017/06/21/top-speed-for-top-k-queries/).
 Returns the removed element or `undefined`, similar to `poll()`.
 * `heapify(array)`: replace the content of the heap with the provided array, then order it based on the comparator.
 * `peek()`: return the top of the queue (smallest element) without removal, or `undefined` if the queue is empty; runs in `O(1)` time.